mobialia/jmini3d-vr-demo/readme.md

 /
 Z
 ```
-But the envmap textures follows the JMini3D convention (Z Up, Y front).

 Credits
 =======
 The Monkey model was created with Blender.

-The sky box used in de demo "hw_apls" was created by Hazel Whorley and downloaded from http://www.custommapmakers.org/skyboxes.php.
+The sky box used in de demo "mp_velcor" was created by The Mighty Pete and downloaded from http://www.custommapmakers.org/skyboxes.php.